-RSF has long supported social science research focused on improving social and living conditions in the U.S. In response to the crises of 2020, it is also prioritizing research that seeks to improve our understanding of these extraordinary times.
-The severe consequences of the Covid-19 pandemic, including its economic disruptions, and the recent mass protests to combat systemic racism and racial inequality in policing and other institutions have reaffirmed the importance of social science research examining economic, political, racial, ethnic, generational, and social inequalities relevant to public policies and social change.
+RSF has long supported social science research focused on improving social and living conditions in the U.S. In response to the crises of 2020, it is also prioritizing research that seeks to improve our understanding of social movements seeking to combat systemic racism and racial and other social, political, and economic inequalities.
 Our priorities do not include analyses of health outcomes or health behaviors or research on educational processes or curricular issues.

-RSF has a long-standing goal of encouraging methodological variety and inter-disciplinary collaboration.
-We are interested in novel uses of new or under-utilized data, and creative uses of administrative data over time or new data linkages across systems (e.g. in and across education, criminal justice, safety net, labor markets, health).
-Proposals might also include exploratory fieldwork, a pilot study, field experiments, in-depth qualitative interviews, or ethnographies.
+RSF has a long-standing goal of encouraging methodological diversity and inter-disciplinary collaboration.
+We are interested in novel uses of new or under-utilized data, and creative uses of administrative data or new data linkages across systems (e.g., in and across criminal justice, safety net, labor markets).
+Applicants might propose exploratory fieldwork, a pilot study, field or survey experiments, in-depth qualitative interviews, and/or ethnographies.

-We recommend reviewing funding opportunities in RSF’s core program areas that are focused on improving and transforming social and living conditions in the U.S. Many research questions listed under these program areas are relevant for this competition.
+We recommend reviewing funding opportunities in RSF’s core program areas that are focused on improving and transforming social and living conditions in the U.S. Many research questions listed under these program areas are also relevant for this competition.